ari-wein/laurel/man/laurel.8.md

 - `execve-argv`: The list of `EXECVE.a*` fields are transformed to an `ARGV` list or `ARGV_STR` string.
 Set to `array`, `string` (or both).
 Default: `array`
+- `enrichment-prefix`: A string prefix to add to all enriched field names.
+  For example, setting this to "L_" will rename enriched fields like "GID" to "L_GID".
+Default: unset
 - `execve-argv-limit-bytes`: Arguments are cut out of the middle long argument lists in `EXECVE.ARGV` or `EXECVE.ARGV_STR` so that this limit is not exceeded.
 Default: unset